buistvn/imdb-scraper/README.md

 ![Project Screenshot][project-screenshot]

 IMDb Scraper is a script that extracts movie data from [IMDb's Most Popular Movies page](https://www.imdb.com/chart/moviemeter/).
 The results are stored in a CSV output file and a MySQL database table.
-The data can be sorted by popularity ranking, title, release date, and average rating.
+The data can be sorted by popularity, title, release date, and average rating.